 Research articles, Reviews (please note these are by invite only) and Science policy articles.

+All submitted manuscripts undergo a technical check in the editorial office to ensure they comply with the journal's Guide to Authors.
+Manuscripts are then assigned to the Editor-in-Chief, who decides whether the article is of sufficient quality for consideration, and if so, invites a minimum of two expert reviews.
+Reviewers are asked to comment on the originality, quality and clinical relevance of the paper.
 The editors will make every effort to reach decisions on papers within 5 weeks of the date of submission, although a longer time might be needed for review in holiday seasons.
 If revision is a condition of publication, we generally allow 3 months.
 Evaluations of conceptual advance and significance are made based on the literature available on the day of the final decision, not the day of submission.
 Any major changes after acceptance are subject to review and may delay publication.

 Submission of an article implies that the work described: